 10. Anna & Froga

 For kids who enjoy an odd sense of humor, Anouk Ricard’s delightfully weird graphic novel series Anna & Froga is an easy read that will earn some giggles.
 Each book contains a collection of short stories centered around a young girl named Anna and her animal friends—Froga the frog, Christopher the worm, Bubu the dog, and Ron the cat.
-Like any group of friends, they tend to bicker and tease each other while also accepting their idiosyncrasies.
+Like any group of friends, they sometimes to bicker, but also embrace each other's idiosyncrasies.
 Ricard’s drawing style is fun and childlike, but her understated, sometimes testy dialogue among the friends is what makes this so fun.

 Difficulty: This can be easily read by most new readers, but the sense of humor—the books are translated from French—may be too subtle and low-key for some kids.